Green-Avocado/CTF/angstromctf2022/rev/self/README.md

 Also, let PC be the program counter, which is also the current value of RBX.

+One change we are going to make for clarity is to resolve relative branches to be absolute, so that both jumps and branches can be read the same.

 Now, going through all the cases as we did with `case 0x16`, we get the following definitions:

 | opcode | mnemonic | long name | notes |